xiaolai/regular-investing-in-box/docs/en/README.md

 >Note: The historical data in this chart is from [Yahoo Finance (Bitcoin USD)](https://finance.yahoo.com/quote/BTC-USD/history/), and the chart was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1pzc6p4UhyAMtqaKis2_uU3hbi8Um34ArTiUQr1tZpc0/edit?usp=sharing).

 Even though you entered the market at the worst time, your investment has still been profitable in USD terms, with the red line (your assets in USD terms) passing the blue line (your total investment in USD terms) on May 6th, 2019.
 If you invested \$100 each week, by the 87th week you would have invested \$8,700, but your Bitcoin would have been worth \$16,417, for a gain of **88.71%**.
-This is despite the fact that Bitcoin remained 62.85% off of it's all-time high, which was when you started investing.
+This is despite the fact that Bitcoin remained 62.85% of it's all-time high, which was when you started investing.

 This can seem really flabbergasting at first: